 Related: Apply to Be a CollegeXpress Student Writer

 Web content developers create and organize various types of online content such as articles, newsletters, blogs, and more with the focus of driving traffic to an organization or company’s website.
 They may be involved in marketing, advertising, editing content, and engaging in discussions on their company’s social media.
 Through the use of search engine optimization (SEO), they help the written content reach the intended group of consumers or readers.

 - Copywriters typically write compelling, catchy, and unique text for marketing and advertising materials such as billboards, emails, websites, catalogs, and more to make consumers take action and/or buy a product.

 - Public relations (PR) writers take care of news releases, pitch letters, brochures, and much more, such as articles for print and social media.
 On a daily basis, they have to produce unique content that helps promote a company, website, products, etc.

 There are more careers to be found for English majors and writers than those above too—all it takes it a bit of searching.
-(All those Web content developers and PR writers have stuffed the Internet with resources for future English majors and aspiring writers.
+All those Web content developers and PR writers have stuffed the internet with resources for future English majors and aspiring writers.
 So learn from those who have been there and dig around on the internet for great opportunities!

 If you want to write for CollegeXpress for résumé experience, check out our CollegeXpress Brand Ambassador page.